sybrew/the-seo-framework/readme.txt

 	* TODO The SEO Bar's on-hover tooltip is now once more correctly visible on mobile devices.
 	* TODO The notification that's displayed when settings are reset is no longer displayed on refresh.
 	* The website's tagline is no longer shown in the description when no excerpt can be generated.
+	* The counter type now correctly updates for new user meta created after The SEO Framework 2.7.0+ is installed.
+	* TODO SEO Settings tabs now correctly show the tab's content when hitting the "back" button.
+		* This behavior is caused because browsers save form data when travelling through history.
+Tabs are self-contained button forms for improved performance.

 **For translators:**